This article about the Best Santa Barbara Food and Restaurants is a paid endorsement with Visit Santa Barbara.

 By the way, if you're wondering if you'll get enough to eat on the Eat This, Shoot That Food Tour, I can promise you will.
 We were relieved to be heading to a wine tasting next and not another restaurant!

-If you love wine, you've got to make a stop at the Santa Barbara Wine Collective.
+You’ve got to make a stop at the Santa Barbara Wine Collective to taste some local wines.
 I tasted a couple of whites and a couple of reds, and they were all outstanding.

 What really stood out was what was served with the wine.
-A wooden platter with bread, butter, and kosher salt from Helena Avenue Bakery (which is in the same building) was placed in the middle of the table.
+A wooden platter with bread from Helena Avenue Bakery (which is in the same building), butter, and Maldon salt was placed in the middle of the table.

 I'm glad I found the Helena Avenue Bakery through the Wine Collective.
 Offering a plethora of pastries and a picnic counter, if I hadn't been so full I would have taken a few items with me.